Dreamworker has a lifetime of successful business, relationship, career and financial experiences she enjoys sharing with her readers.

 - What are you paying for a cup of coffee each time you eat in a restaurant?

-In themselves, none of these items may seem to cost much, but the truth is that they are the very things you spend money on that make you wonder where it all went!
+In themselves, none of these items may seem to cost much, but the truth is that they are the very things that make you wonder where your money went!

 Does Making a Budget Help?